Financial Policy

 6. There may be occasions where short-term borrowing, i.e., debt requiring repayment in one year or less, may be appropriate in order to take advantage of lower interest rates.
 While short-term debt can result in significant savings, there can be risks, especially in periods of interest rate volatility.
 The ratio of short to long-term debt should reflect the rating agencies' guidance.

-9. The decision to fund capital expenditures by current taxes, a Capital Debt Exclusion (also current taxes), or debt, generally should be determined by the dollar amount and the life of the asset, e.g., a new building is a more likely candidate for long- term debt than is a new computer.
+9. The decision to fund capital expenditures by current taxes, a Capital Debt Exclusion (also current taxes), or debt, generally should be determined by the dollar amount and the life of the asset, e.g., a new building is a more likely candidate for long-term debt than is a new computer.
 Consideration should also be given to the overall net increase in property taxes or to offset expenses when a Capital Debt Exclusion is proposed.

-12. The Report of the Advisory Committee to Town Meeting should describe the status of the Debt Service Program by comparison to the Financial Policy and how the Five-Year Forecast may impact the Town's debt capacity and bond rating.
+12. The Report of the Advisory Committee to Town Meeting shall describe the status of the Debt Service Program by comparison to the Financial Policy and how the Five-Year Forecast may impact the Town's debt capacity and bond rating.
 The Report should also describe the accumulated municipal non-excluded debt service reductions that have been set aside in Fund Balance.

 REVIEW